ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/overview-and-syntax.markdown

 but some of your data is in miles per hour, and some of it in kilometers per hour.
 In this case scaling can be used for unit conversion.

+Another use case has to do with the compression of time series data.
+Numbers with very high precision (i.e., many digits after the decimal point) are less compressible than numbers with low precision.
+So for the purpose of storage, you might want to change a value like `0.000018` to `18`.
+Then, when you query the data, you can scale by `10^6` to restore the original value.

 Scaling is a part of both RQL and LINQ syntax:
 * In **RQL**, use `scale <double>` in a time series query, and input your scaling factor as a double.